R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ```

 At first we will be building and running our enclave in simulation mode.
 This does not require the platform
 hardware to support SGX.
+However simulation mode does require us to be using Linux.
+If we are not using
+Linux as our host OS then we can use a Linux container or virtual machine.
+Alternatively we could
+use [mock mode](writing-hello-world.md#mock) instead of simulation mode.
+When we want to switch to loading
-However, when we want to load either a debug or release build of the enclave we need
-to ensure the platform supports SGX.
+either a debug or release build of the enclave we need to ensure the platform supports SGX.

 By adding the code below to the main method we can determine whether the platform can load debug and release
 enclaves.
 This method reports the actual hardware status even if you are currently working with simulation